revilowaldow/IDRotF-Obsidian/Session Notes/2026/01 31 - Session 35.md

-Warned not to vote for
+Warned not to vote for shander, because he is a zhentarim